Are you afraid that you may be paying too much in taxes?

 + $37,000 of ordinary income

-Now, if you already had taxable income of $80,800 from ordinary income, your capital gains will get stacked on top and be taxed at 15%.
+If you already had taxable income of $89,250 from ordinary income, your capital gains will get stacked on top and be taxed at 15%.

-But, as long as you have lower income and can fill up the 0% capital gains tax bracket, you should take every advantage of recognizing income if it results in paying less in taxes.
+But, as long as you have lower income and can fill up the 0% capital gains tax bracket, you should consider taking advantage of recognizing income if it results in not paying additional taxes.

 Importance of Mock Tax Projections